 Follow the Instructions for Use provided with the device carefully.

+Step-by-step instructions for preparing the solution for these two presentations are in the leaflet provided with the medicine (under "Directions for Use").
 Follow all instructions given to you by your doctor or nurse carefully.

 Do not attempt self-injection until you are sure of how to do it.

 Do not inject SAIZEN if it contains particles and is not clear.